EOUSdigital/Loop-Focused-Logic/README.md

 SET lengthy

 FOR word of longestWord
-    IF word length is greater than the lengthy length lengthy is equal to word
+    IF the word length is greater than the lengthy length lengthy is equal to a word

 PRINT   lengthy
 ```